joofixd/joofi-osu-skins/README.md

-# my osu! skins (mixed skins and other people's skins. not a single one is my original creation)
+# my osu! skins (these are mixed skins and other people's skins. not a single one is my original creation)
 skins that i use frequently and/or like a lot

 # MAIN SKINS ARE LABELED